 For each patient included in the study the qSOFA score was calculated using data recorded on arrival to the hospital.
 The calculation of the qSOFA score includes a respiratory rate above 22, GCS below 15 and a systolic blood pressure below 100 where one point is awarded for meeting each of the specified criterias and thus yields a score of 0 to 3.

-Sample size
+Sample size not

 We included all eligible patients in the TITCO cohort.